-Objects that tend to co-occur in scenes of a particular category are often semantically related.
+Objects that tend to co-occur in scenes are often semantically related.
 Hence, they demonstrate a characteristic grouping behavior according to their relative positions in the scene.
-Some groupings are tighter than others, and thus a hierarchy of these groupings among these objects can be observed in a collection of images of similar scenes.
+Some groupings are tighter than others, and thus an hierarchy of these groupings among these objects can be observed in a collection of images of similar scenes.
 It is this hierarchy that we refer to as the Hierarchical Semantics of Objects (hSO).
-This can be better understood with an example, which is shown in Figure 1 along with the corresponding hSO structure.
-Along with the structure, the hSO could also store other information such
+This can be better understood with an example, which is shown in Figure 1.